 Best AI Video Models in April 2026: Happy Horse 1.0, Seedance 2.0, Veo 3.1, Kling 3.0

 The AI video generation landscape in April 2026 has been reshaped by two simultaneous shifts: new challengers reaching the top of the benchmarks, and the market's previously dominant player exiting.
 OpenAI is shutting down both Sora 1 and Sora 2 — the app goes dark April 26, 2026, with the API following in September.
 That removes one of the most-discussed models from the competitive picture entirely.
+(On the image side, the same lab is moving in the opposite direction — see our GPT Image 2 leak coverage for the LMArena tape-alpha leak and ChatGPT A/B test.)

 What remains is a field led by four models with meaningfully different capability profiles.
 No single model wins every category.
 Each has a distinct use case where it leads — and distinct limitations that make it the wrong choice for others.